 When it comes to standard safety gear, the Toyota Tacoma also has an edge over the Chevrolet Colorado.
 All trucks have a camera for the rearview.
 Chevy also introduces the Teen Driver feature of the company, which helps the owner of the vehicle to set speed and sound restrictions for other vehicles.
 Nonetheless, Toyota upped the ante by adding to every Tacoma for 2018 the Toyota Safety Sense kit.
 This package includes features such as adaptive cruise control, forward collision warning, warning of lane change, and pedestrian detection.
 Many of these apps were sold by Colorado, but they cost extra.

-The Toyota Tacoma also wins a mark for its advanced engineering features in addition to the excellent cabin performance.
-The standard features of Tacoma include a 6.1-inch touch screen, USB port, Wifi, and Siri Eyes Free intuitive and easy-to-use infotainment system.
+The Toyota Tacoma also wins a mark for its advanced engineering features in addition to its excellent cabin performance.
+The standard features of Tacoma include a 6.1-inch touchscreen, USB port, WiFi, and Siri Eyes Free intuitive and easy-to-use infotainment system.
 The Tacoma also features a regular GoPro camera mount on the windshield for those who love capturing their adventures.
 Features include an upgraded infotainment system with a 7-inch touch screen, Toyota’s own mobile connectivity and an app setup (not supporting Apple CarPlay or Android Auto), premium audio, automatic dual-zone climate control, navigation, satellite radio, HD radio, wireless charging of the smartphone, proximity key and push-button.

 Both the Chevrolet Colorado and Toyota Tacoma are available with options for four-cylinder and V6 engines.
-The Colorado really shines here, though, because its engines provide more energy than the Tacoma’s, and the Colorado even throws into the mix a torquey turbo diesel alternative.
-Starting with the Colorado, which comes standard with a4-cylinder 2.5-liter, which produces 200 horsepower and 191 pound-feet torque.
+The Colorado really shines here, though, because its engines provide more energy than the Tacoma’s, and the Colorado even throws into the mix a torquey turbodiesel alternative.
+Starting with the Colorado, which comes standard with a four-cylinder 2.5-liter, which produces 200 horsepower and 191 pound-feet torque.

 Choices for transmission are a six-speed manual or automatic six-speed.
 For everyday driving, it’s great, but the improvements are more brawny.
-Find out the 3.6-liter V6, which produces 308 horsepower and 275 pound-feet torque and is only available with an eight-speed automatic, or the 2.8-liter four-cylinder turbo diesel rated 181 horsepower and 369 pound-feet torque.
-Turbodiesel is equipped with an optional six-speed.
+Find out the 3.6-liter V6, which produces 308 horsepower and 275 lb-ft of torque and is only available with an eight-speed automatic, or the 2.8-liter four-cylinder turbo-diesel rated 181 horsepower and 369 lb-ft of torque.
+The turbodiesel is equipped with an optional six-speed.

 The Tacoma base packs 159 horsepower from its 2.7-liter four-cylinder engine and 180 pound-feet torque.
 With 278 horsepower and 265 pound-feet of torque, the 3.5-liter V6 checks in.
 Both are immediately suited to a six-speed.
 In select models fitted with the V6, a six-speed manual transmission is available.

 The Chevrolet Colorado features two of the compact truck category’s most successful powertrains, making it the fuel economy’s clear winner.
-Equipped with a four-cylinder engine, the base model gets 20 mpg scores in the city and 26 mpg on the highway.
-Check out the available four-cylinder turbo diesel version, which will return 22 mpg city and 30 highway if you need even better fuel economy.
-The V6 finally arrives at 18 city and 25 highway.
+Equipped with a four-cylinder engine, the base model gets 20 mpg scores in the city/26 mpg on the highways of Newman.
+Check out the available four-cylinder turbo-diesel version, which will return 22 mpg city/30 highway if you need even better fuel economy.
+The V6 finally arrives at 18 city /25 highway.

 The fuel economy of the Toyota Tacoma is below average compared to other small vehicles.
-The Tacoma four-cylinder base engine earns 20 mpg EPA scores in the city and 23 mpg on the highway, and the optional V6 is equivalent to the Colorado V6 at 19 mpg city and 24 mpg highway.
+The Tacoma four-cylinder base engine earns 20 mpg EPA scores in the city and 23 mpg on the highway, and the optional V6 is equivalent to the Colorado V6 at 19 mpg city/24 mpg highway.